*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Spanish Health Ministry, the official national health agency suggestions about how to protect yourself, which more are less, universal.
 Wash your hands frequently, use hand sanitizer when you can’t wash your hands, and cover your sneeze with your elbow.
 It’s compulsory to wear a face mask in public for those 6 years of age and older.

-This is a comprehensive guide about the exit strategy for Barcelona’s lockdown.
-It’s written by the Barcelona City Council.
+Again, here is the comprehensive guide about Barcelona’s New Normal rules, written by the Barcelona City Council.
 It explains what we activities we can do with plenty of FAQs.

 Public transportation in Barcelona includes the bus, metro, and tram, run by the Transports Metropolitans de Barcelona (TMB).
 As of now, transportation has few travelers, so crowding usually isn’t an issue.
 Keep a 2-meter (6.5 -feet) distance.
 Everyone is required to wear face masks but not gloves.
 Read the official rules.